frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 ### Saturday:

 - Open Longsword
+- Women's Longsword and Beginner's Longsword (will run in paralell)
 - Open Sidesword and Beginner's Sidesword (will run in paralell)
-- Women's Longsword and Beginner's Longsword (will run in paralell)
 - All saturday finals
-- Social
+- Social event

 ### Sunday:

+- Open Rapier
 - Open Sabre & Womens Sabre (will run in paralell)
-- Open Rapier
 - All sunday finals

 ## Rules

 ### Rules at a glance:

+- Mandatory 350N rated fencing jacket and breeches
 - 3 minute matches without pausing for scoring
-- Fully weighted afterblows within one tempo
+- Fully weighted afterblow within one tempo
-- Mandatory 350N rated fencing jacket and breeches
+- Target weighted 2-1 scoring for longsword, sidesword and sabre
+- Target weighted 3-1 scoring for rapier (cuts to torso = 0 points)
 - Weapons provided for longsword and sidesword
 - Bring your own swords for sabre and rapier